pkeilbach/htwg-practical-nlp/CONTRIBUTING.md

 You can also engage in [discussions](https://github.com/pkeilbach/htwg-practical-nlp/discussions).
 While this is not a contribution per se, a question of yours about an assignment or lecture may lead to an issue that needs to be solved!

+Once you found something you can contribute, assign yourself to the issue so that it is clear to others that you are working on this topic.

+After you implemented your changes, you need to open a [pull request](#making-contributions-to-the-course-repository) so that I can review your changes.

+When I approve, we will merge your pull request, and besides being [rewarded](#rewarding-your-contributions), you will be listed as a [contributor](https://github.com/pkeilbach/htwg-practical-nlp/graphs/contributors)! 🎉

 ## Engage in discussions